Synology DSM

 Authelia

-The following YAML configuration is an example Authelia client configuration for use with Synology DSM which will operate with the above example:
+The following YAML configuration is an example Authelia client configuration for use with Synology DSM which will operate with the application example:

 identity_providers: